hzeesha/Associative-Matrix-Using-BSTs/README.md

 - Managing dynamic memory safely using malloc and free.
 - Designing modular C programs with multiple files.
 - Building efficient and scalable data structures.

+## Contributing
+Contributions are welcome!
+Feel free to fork this repository, submit pull requests, or open issues.